tlakhankar/CCNY-WRF-Research/ref/Notes.md

 - out_dt\*      : Based on model cycle or interval of forecast hour

+To plot the discharge rate enable the frxst_pts_out variable in hydro.namelist.

 \* These must be the same.
 If FORCING_TIMESTEP = 3600, then out_dt must be 60. (in minutes)